 One credit of Theology is required to be taken each year.
-005 - Living Our Faith, 001 - Hebrew/Christian Scripture, & 051 - Morality and Ethics are required for graduation.
+051 - Morality and Ethics is required for graduation.

-005 - LIVING OUR FAITH | 1.0 credit (DS)
+004 / 005 - LIVING OUR FAITH | 1.0 credit

 This course is designed to provide students with the basic teachings of the Catholic faith, and to help them understand how those teachings and practices help them grow in love of God, self, and others.
 Students will come to understand that the Catholic Church is a community of people who believe in the reality of God and shape their lives accordingly.

-Graduation requirement.
-PREREQUISITE: Freshman standing.
+PREREQUISITE: Freshman standing

-001 - HEBREW / CHRISTIAN SCRIPTURE | 1.0 credit (DS)
+001 / 002 HEBREW / CHRISTIAN SCRIPTURE | 1.0 credit

 In this course students will examine biblical roots as their ancestors' paths are traced from their early understanding of God through their deepening appreciation of God's salvation, be introduced to Jesus the Christ, and learn how Jesus came to fulfill the Hebrew expectations for the Messiah.
 In this course connections will be made between the faith journeys of our ancestors and a student's faith journey and relate to modern-day issues within the Catholic Church and the world.

-Graduation requirement.
-PREREQUISITE: Sophomore standing.
+PREREQUISITE: Sophomore standing

-075 - BIBLICAL THEMES IN LITERATURE 0.5 credit (DT)
+075 - BIBLICAL THEMES IN LITERATURE 0.5 credit

 This course will examine major life themes found both in the Bible and modern or contemporary literature.
 Some of the themes that will be discussed are love, forgiveness, journey of the hero, conflict, and salvation, amongst others.
 Students will read The Gospel of John, a selection of short stories, poetry as well as selected novels.
 The purpose of this course is to gain an appreciation for life themes that have been present since the beginning of civilization and are still relevant today.
 This course will seek to find answers to humanity's struggles and rejoice in humanity's triumphs.
-PREREQUISITE: Junior or Senior standing.

-041 - WORLD RELIGIONS | 0.5 credit (DT)
+041 - WORLD RELIGIONS 0.5 credit